-The first part of the book explores the various theories about attraction that were put forward in the middle of the last century.
+The first part of the book explores the various theories about the attraction that were put forward in the middle of the last century.
 The author notes, however, that each one of them is incomplete.
 His experience on the ground, as a relationship psychologist, led him to understand that these theories are incompatible with reality.

 He puts forward a new hypothesis: we are attracted to one another because our subconscious is seeking a partner with well-defined character traits.
 Positive and negative character traits (we will explore this in more detail shortly).

-After years of research, along with his experience with his patients, he realised that we seek to reproduce what we knew as a child.
+After years of research, along with his experience with his patients, he realized that we seek to reproduce what we knew as a child.
 According to Hendrix, it is because we have childhood wounds to heal.

 2. Childhood wounds

 We are not necessarily talking about serious wounds here, such as the loss of a parent or sexual abuse.
 We all have childhood wounds.
 No matter how small.
 This is also why we are often unaware of our wounds, because they are not “serious”.

 The author posits that before birth, during pregnancy, but also during the first months of our lives, a newborn child does not differentiate between itself and the people around him or her.
 He calls this “complete union“.